NBR O-Rings (Buna-N / Nitrile Rubber)

 Overview

-NBR (Acrylonitrile Butadiene Rubber), commonly known as Nitrile, is the most widely used O-ring material in industrial sealing.
+NBR (Acrylonitrile Butadiene Rubber), also known as Buna-N, nitrile, or Buna-N rubber, is the most widely used O-ring material in industrial sealing.
+Buna-N = NBR = Nitrile — all three terms refer to the same acrylonitrile butadiene copolymer elastomer.
+Buna o rings, buna rubber o rings, and buna no ring are common buyer search terms for this material.
 Its exceptional resistance to petroleum-based oils, hydraulic fluids and fuels makes it the default choice for hydraulic cylinders, pneumatic systems, fuel handling equipment and general industrial machinery.

-With an operating temperature range of -40C to +120C and hardness options from 40 to 90 Shore A, NBR O-rings provide reliable sealing across a broad range of static and dynamic applications.
-The material offers excellent compression set resistance, good mechanical strength and outstanding abrasion resistance for reciprocating shaft seals.
+With an operating temperature range of -40°C to +120°C and hardness options from 40 to 90 Shore A, NBR O-rings provide reliable sealing across a broad range of static and dynamic applications.
+Compression set (ASTM D395 Method B, 70 h/100°C) of ≤ 25% ensures sustained sealing force in long-service static applications.

 Material Properties